Don't Wait For Me

 |

-Britain and Iceland sign an agreement in Oslo to end the "Cod War."
+Britain and Iceland sign an interim agreement in Oslo on 1st June to end the "Cod War."
+The agreement is signed by Anthony Crosland, the UK Foreign and Commonwealth Secretary, and Einar Ágústsson, the Icelandic Foreign Minister.

-On 6th June American oil tycoon Jean Paul Getty dies, aged 84.
+US oil tycoon Jean Paul Getty dies on 6th June, aged 84.

 In Stockholm ABBA give a special Royal Command performance on the eve of the wedding of the King of Sweden.